radical-lab/radical-lab.github.io/README.md

 			* I'm interested in symbolic programming: prolog, lisp, hindu numbers,..
 	* friendly intelligence safety is already a real world threat! #robodebt
 		* [we live in a dystopian world](https://www.youtube.com/watch?v=uK__ZKAcqL4)
-	* canfp
+	* canfp#general
 		* shyam.id.au:aussie_parrot: 4:00 PM
 			* If you run out of memory on a system, but not on another; what is it called?
 Is it SFX?
 How do formal methods handle this?
 		* shyam.id.au:aussie_parrot: 4:07 PM
 			* M₁ < M₂; in terms of memory.
-On M₂ you take more than the M₁ maximum memory of an infinite list, and then package it into nix; someone else runs it on M₁…
+On M₂ you `take` more than the M₁ maximum memory of an infinite list, and then package it into nix; someone else runs it on M₁…
 			* Is there a monad for this?
 * [x] [zombies](https://en.wikipedia.org/wiki/David_Chalmers#Philosophical_work)
 	* [spiderzombies](http://consc.net/zombies-on-the-web/) (what's that song like Rⁱⁿᵍ∘Fⁱʳᵉ, but "zombies on the web"?
 Rⁱᵈᵉʳˢ÷(TʰᵉSᵗᵒʳᵐ))